October 17, 2024, from 3pm to 4:30pm (Paris time)

 Habasso TRAORE - Director of Public Finance and Internal Taxation, WAEMU Commission

-The panel will be moderated by Bruno CABRILLAC, Managing director at Ferdi.
+The panel was moderated by Bruno CABRILLAC, Managing director at Ferdi.